danielminami/accessible_memory_game_shopify/README.md

 - [x] Custom Fragment Class
     * This extended Fragment Class logs the `Fragment` lifecycle, so we know what is going on under the hood.
 This is specially handy for debugging, as the application grows.

+- [x] Winner message
+    * When Accessibility is disabled, we celebrate the user's victory with fireworks, we also give extra motivation by playing a winning sound!

 - [ ] More Stuff...
     * Oh yeah!!!
 I wanted to do more stuff.
 Given the time constraint, I just listed the enhancements at [Issues](https://github.com/danielminami/accessible_memory_game_shopify/issues).